A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - The cool air is blown back into the house.

-- As the gaseous refrigerant cools down, it changes back into a liquid state and is ready to absorb heat from the warm inside air again.
+- As the gaseous refrigerant cools down, it changes into a liquid state and is ready to absorb heat from the warm inside air again.

-A window or roof-mounted AC uses outside air to cool the coils, while a portable AC has to use conditioned air from the room to cool its components.
-Using air from the inside, portable AC units cause negative pressure inside the room.
-In turn, this negative pressure allows hot air from other rooms and outside to flow into the room that the AC is in.
+Portable AC units use air from the inside, causing negative pressure inside the room.
+This negative pressure allows hot air from other rooms and outside to flow into the room that the AC is in.

-ASHRAE-128 vs DOE 2017 standard
+ASHRAE-128 vs. DOE 2017 Standard

-But according to Consumer Reports, while these standards are in force, they have yet to be finalized.
+However, according to Consumer Reports, while these standards are in force, they have yet to be finalized.

-Previously, the ASHRAE-128 standard has been used to assess the efficiency of portable air conditioners.
-The testing procedures were the same as for window AC units.Thus, the old standard didn’t take into account the heat leakage problem of portable ACs.
+Previously, the ASHRAE-128 standard was used to assess the efficiency of portable air conditioners.
+The testing procedures were the same as for window AC units.
+Thus, the old standard didn’t take into account portable ACs’ heat leakage problem.

 The US DOE’s new standard does take this issue into account.

-However, keep in mind that you can’t directly compare window and portable ACs’ BTU ratings.
-As Consumer Reports writes, the Department of Energy’s tests for window ACs are more demanding than for portable units.
-An 8,000BTU window unit will deliver more cooling than an 8,000BTU portable unit.
+However, remember that you can’t directly compare window and portable ACs’ BTU ratings.
+Consumer Reports writes that the Department of Energy’s tests for window ACs are more demanding than for portable units.

 Things To Look For In The Best Portable AC For Your Pop-Up Camper?

-Cooling capacity
+Cooling Capacity

-The cooling capacity of a portable AC unit is the most important thing to look for.The higher it is, the more effective an air conditioner will be, and the larger areas it will be able to cool.
+The cooling capacity of a portable AC unit is the most important thing to look for.
+The higher it is, the more effective an air conditioner will be, and the more significant areas it will be able to cool.

 Energy Star: